Parsl/parslguts/plugins.rst

 Modularity and Plugins
 ######################

+there have been a few places in earlier sections where i have talked (in different ways) about plugging in different pieces of code - the biggest examples being providers and executors.

 which bits you can swap for other plugins: how and why

 The big examples that lots of people encounter for this section are providers, because this is a big part of describing the unique environment of each different system; and executors, because one of the ways that other research groups like to collaborate with big code chunks is by Contributing interfaces so Parsl's DFK layer can submit to their own execution system rather than using the High Throughput Executor.
 The biggest example of that is Work Queue, but there are several other executors in the codebase.